tokyoking/ctf/heap/otherbins/JUSTCTF22/pwn_notes/README.md

 ![freehok](https://github.com/user-attachments/assets/73efc40b-5b9d-4e9c-9219-c6e9c7e6fa27)

+__free_hook pointer is 0 by default but when set, the address that hook is pointing to is being called instead of default GLIBC free functionality.
+This is used for debugging and tracking.

-We have __free_hook in next pointer, all we have to do now is get that allocation into head of the tcache list.
+With knowing that all we have to do is get that allocation into head of the tcache list so when we malloc we can read into free_hook's pointer and change it to an address in libc.

 ```
 7 - Malloc twice